Recognizing Phishing and Scam Emails

 The image below is a screenshot of a phishing email with several warning clues:

-• When previewing the link, we see that the destination is a non-UMD domain.
-Clicking this link would direct the user to a page that would ask for their UMD password, and thus compromise their account. screenshot of a phishing email with numbered examples
+- When previewing the link, we see that the destination is a non-UMD domain.
+Clicking this link would direct the user to a page that would ask for their UMD password, and thus compromise their account.

 In this financial fraud scam, the attacker poses as a staff member, colleague, chair or dean with a similarly-spelled email address.
 The user will be asked to reply and sometimes to provide a cell phone number to take the conversation offline.
 When contact is established, the attacker will claim to be off-campus or in a meeting, then ask the user to purchase a large amount of gift cards.
 Ultimately the attacker will ask for the cards’ information and PINs to steal the value from the cards remotely.
 Read more about this from the Chronicle of Higher Education.